kollesal/hateSpeech/Readme.md

 #### Hypothesis and Data Definition
 **Research Question**: To what extent can machine learning models accurately classify tweets as cyberbullying or non-cyberbullying based on the content and linguistic features, and what key features contribute the most to the classification?

 **H0**: The distribution of the number of unique receiveruser_ids for each senderuser_id follows a uniform or normal distribution.
-There is no significant difference in the frequency of senderuser_ids based on the number of unique receiveruser_ids, suggesting that the interaction patterns are evenly spread or normally distributed across the dataset.
+There is no significant difference in the frequency of senderuser_ids based on the number of unique receiveruser_ids, suggesting that the interaction patterns are evenly spread or normally distributed across the dataset.<br /><br />
 **H1**: The distribution of the number of unique receiveruser_ids for each senderuser_id **does not** follow a uniform or normal distribution.
 There is a significant difference in the frequency of senderuser_ids based on the number of unique receiveruser_ids, suggesting that the interaction patterns are not evenly spread or distributed across the dataset.

 #### Categorization of data